 CenturyLink settles U.S. allegations it violated terms of Level 3 acquisition

-WASHINGTON, Aug 14 (Reuters) - The U.S. Justice Department said CenturyLink Inc CTL.N agreed to settle allegations it violated a court-ordered judgment designed to prevent anticompetitive effects stemming from its $24 billion acquisition of Level 3 Communications Inc in 2017.
+WASHINGTON, Aug 14 (Reuters) - The U.S. Justice Department said CenturyLink Inc CTL.N agreed to settle allegations it repeatedly violated a court-ordered judgment designed to prevent anticompetitive effects stemming from its $24 billion acquisition of rival wireline telecommunications provider Level 3 Communications Inc in 2017.

-The judgment barred wireline telecommunications provider CenturyLink from soliciting customers that switched to the buyer of assets divested during the deal, but the Justice Department said CenturyLink had initiated contact on over 70 occasions with former Level 3 customers.
-CenturyLink has agreed to the appointment of an independent monitoring trustee of an amended court agreement, the Justice Department said.
+The Justice Department said CenturyLink had initiated contact on over 70 occasions with former Level 3 customerseven though the judgment barred it from soliciting customers that switched to the buyer of assets divested during the deal.
+CenturyLink has agreed to the appointment of an independent trustee to monitor an amended court agreement, the Justice Department said.

+CenturyLink said it disagreed with the government's view that it violated the terms of the judgement but was "pleased with the cooperative partnership of the Department of Justice in reaching a resolution that was in the best interest of all parties."

+CenturyLink will pay the United States $250,000 to defray costs of the investigation of CenturyLink’s violations.
+It also agreed to extend the non-solicitation period by two years in Idaho where the government said the inappropriate contacts were made.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))